At least 24 dead after tornado-spawning storms roll through Southeast. One town is 'gone,' resident says

 South braces for weekend of storms

-The main threats Saturday will be damaging winds and isolated tornadoes as the storm pushes off the East Coast by the evening.
+More than 20 million are at risk of severe storms across much of the South and portions of the Midwest on Sunday.
+The main threats will be damaging winds, hail, and isolated tornadoes as the storm pushes off the East Coast by Saturday evening.

-On Sunday, a Level 2 out of 5 risk is in place across portions of the South for another round of severe storms that will bring damaging winds, isolated tornadoes, and severe hail to the area.
+A Level 3 out of 5 risk for severe storms has been issued across portions of eastern Louisiana, south-central Mississippi, and south-central Alabama.

-The areas impacted will include Montgomery in Alabama, Jackson in Mississippi, and Columbus and Macon in Georgia.
+Multiple rounds of storms are possible throughout the day on Sunday.
+The first round of severe storms is likely to be ongoing across portions of Alabama and Georgia Sunday morning, bringing with it the threat of large hail.
+These storms will then push east into the Carolinas by Sunday afternoon posing a threat of damaging winds.

 Flooding could also pose a threat across portions of the South as an additional 2 to 4 inches of rain is possible through Sunday.